grafana/grafana-cloudwatch-datasource/docs/sources/aws-authentication/index.md

 You cannot use an external ID for the Grafana Assume Role authentication provider.
 {{< /admonition >}}

-To assume a role in another account created with an external ID, specify the external ID in the **External ID** field.
+To assume a role in another account using a trust relationship created with an external ID, specify the external ID in the **External ID** field.

 For more information, refer to the [AWS documentation on external ID](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html).